mullenkamp/shockdb/README.rst

 ~~~~~~~~~
 .. code:: python

-  with shockdb.open('test.shock', 'r', serializer='pickle') as db:
+  with shockdb.open('test.shock', 'r') as db:
     test_data = db['test_key']

+Notice that you don't need to pass serializer or compressor parameters when reading.
+ShockDB stores this info on the initial file creation.

 Recommendations
 ~~~~~~~~~~~~~~~
 In most cases, the user should use python's context manager "with" when reading and writing data.
 This will ensure data is properly written and (optionally) locks are released on the file.
 If the context manager is not used (and the default sync=False), then the user must be sure to run the db.sync() at the end of a series of writes to ensure the data has been fully written to disk.
 And as with other dbm style APIs, the db.close() must be run to close the file and release locks.
 MultiThreading is safe for multiple readers and writers, but only multiple readers are safe with MultiProcessing.
+If MultiThreading operations are expected, then opening a file with lock=True is necessary.

 Benchmarks